 There are many types of endoscopy—including those that use natural orifices, and those that use small incisions—but all are used to detect or treat illness.
 Those using natural body openings include colonoscopy, sigmoidoscopy, gastroscopy, enteroscopy, esophogealgastroduodenoscopy (EGD, or upper endoscopy), endoscopic ultrasound (EUS), and endoscopic retrograde cholangiopancreatography (ERCP).
 Endoscopy procedures that use small incisions include percutaneous endoscopic gastrostomy (PEG), etc.

-REDWOOD CITY, Calif.—EndoGastric Solutions (EGS), a company that focuses on endoluminal reconstructive treatment for gastroesophageal reflux disease (GERD), today announced the presentation of two-year data from the Transoral Incisionless Fundoplication (TIF®) US Registry ...More
+EndoGastric Solutions, a company that focuses on endoluminal reconstructive treatment for gastroesophageal reflux disease (GERD), this week announced publication of U.S. registry data on patient factors predictive of positive outcomes following transoral incisionless ...More

 Endoscope with an Oxygen Sensor Detects Pancreatic Cancer